benedictau1993/beer-sales-economy/README.md

 ### 0.3.
 Methodology

-The order of operation is as follows: First, the schema (snowflake EER) of the final MySQL database is designed upon examining the data.
-The relevant data from the IRI dataset are combined in groups and read into dataframes in Python.
-Text columns that appear to be non-categorical are clustered in OpenRefine.
-The clustered results then are used as a dictionary to normalise said dataframes.
-The dataframes are then read into a local MySWL server, then upon verification is migrated to Google Cloud SQL.
-This then allows data access for analysis and visualisation by various stakeholders using Python, R, and Tableau.
+The order of operation is as follows:

+1. First, the schema (snowflake EER) of the final MySQL database is designed upon examining the data.
+2. The relevant data from the IRI dataset are combined in groups and read into dataframes in Python.
+3. Text columns that appear to be non-categorical are clustered in OpenRefine.
+4. The clustered results then are used as a dictionary to normalise said dataframes.
+5. The dataframes are then read into a local MySWL server in observance of foreign key constraints, and upon verification, is migrated to Google Cloud SQL.
+6. This then allows data access for analysis and visualisation by various stakeholders using Python, R, and Tableau.

 ### 0.4.
 Data sources